xesscorp/XuLA/README.rst

                 It manages the interface between the FPGA and the USB link.

     FPGA/:
-        All the example FPGA designs for the XuLA are stored in here.
+        Some example FPGA designs for the XuLA are stored in here.
+        (You can find others in the StickIt! repository under the subdirectories for the modules they support.)

     docs/:
         Look in here for the source of the XuLA manual and other supporting documentation.